Kamikita District, Aomori

 Kamikita District (上北郡, Kamikita-gun) is a district located in Aomori Prefecture, Japan.
 It occupies the east-central portion of the prefecture, south of Shimokita Peninsula.

 As of 2010, the district has an estimated population of 100,526 and a density of 78.5 persons per km2.
 The total area was 1281.05 km2.

+Politics

 In terms of national politics, the district is represented in the Diet of Japan's House of Representatives as a part of the Aomori 1st district and the Aomori 2nd district.

 Towns and villages

-The district currently consists of six towns and one village.
+The district consists of six towns and one village.
 The cities of Towada and Misawa were formerly part of the district.